You may safely skip this step if you do not need to use the random wallet generator.

 About "BIP38" Encryption

-The advantage to encrypting your paper wallet is that if your paper wallet is stolen or otherwise exposed, the balance on the wallet is safe unless the passphrase used to encrypt the wallet is guessed.
-However, if you encrypt your private key with BIP38 and you lose your passphrase, it will be impossible for you to recover the funds you have sent to this wallet.
+The advantage with BIP38 is that if your paper wallet is stolen or compromised, the private key cannot be recovered without your password.
+Even a very short password adds a strong degree of protection.
+However, if you encrypt your private key with BIP38 and you lose your password, it will be impossible for you to recover the funds you have sent to this wallet.

-Also, note that not many wallet applications or web services are able to import BIP38 private keys.
-In this case, you will have to use the "Validate" feature on this webpage to extract the unencrypted Wallet Import Format (WIF) key as an intermediate step before sweeping the balance.
+Also, note that not all wallet applications or web services are able to import or "sweep" BIP38 encrypted keys.
+In this case, you will have to use the Validate or Decrypt feature on this webpage to reveal the unencrypted Wallet Import Format (WIF) key as an intermediate step before sweeping the balance.

 WARNING: Before sending any funds to a BIP38-encrypted wallet, first do a test make sure you are able to decrypt the printed private key back to ordinary WIF format.

-In short, if you do not have a strong understanding of the BIP38 encryption and decryption workflow, click cancel, print your paper wallet out without encryption, and keep it safe the same way you would jewels or cash.
+Unless you have a strong understanding of the BIP38 encryption and decryption workflow, click cancel, print your paper wallet without BIP38, and just keep it safe and hidden like you would jewels or cash.

 Reload the front page into your printer first.
 Note: The back design is intentionally larger than the front side.
-(Use the front side as your guide when cutting to trim off the excess.)Print Wallet Back
+Use the front side as your guide when cutting out your wallet.Print Wallet Back

 How to cut & fold your 2-sided wallet:

 Now fold the more narrow private key area in half, and then over again as indicated by the dotted lines in this diagram.
-The unusual "butterfly" shape can be a bit of a pain to cut out, but it's essential to keep your private key safe.
+The "butterfly" shape is time-consuming to cut out, but without all those cuts and angles, someone can reveal your private key without removing the tape!

 The final wallet will be a rectangle shape with the more narrow private key area folded over it.

 Seal your wallet by placing two strips of sturdy light-blocking tape over the top and bottom edges of the private (folded) area.
-A zip-seal bag will keep it safe from moisture (especially important for inkjet prints.)
+A zip-seal bag will keep it safe from moisture, which is especially important when using an inkjet printer.

 Purchase hologram stickers and/or zip-sealing bags »